A Structured Neural ODE Approach for Real Time Evaluation of AC Losses in 3D Superconducting Tapes: Results

 \subsection{Accuracy}

 The accuracy of each reduced-order model was assessed by comparing the predicted current density with the reference solution obtained from the \gls{fom}.
 Specifically, the instantaneous absolute error was computed as the absolute difference between the \gls{rom}-predicted current and the corresponding \gls{fom} value.
 In the time-dependent plots, the mean, 95th-percentile, and maximum errors were evaluated across all current states at each time instant, thereby illustrating the temporal evolution of the error.
 Conversely, in the summary tables, the reported mean, 95th-percentile, and maximum values were computed over all current states and all time instants of the transient simulations.
+Moreover, the last row of the accuracy tables reports the relative discrepancy between the predicted and reference current trajectories, measured through the Frobenius norm:

+where $\mathbf{I}$ denotes the matrix collecting the full-order current states at all time instants reconstructed from the \gls{rom} solution (i.e., obtained by projecting the reduced currents back to the full space), and $\mathbf{I}_{true}$ is defined analogously using the \gls{fom} solution.
+This quantity provides a global measure of relative error over the entire transient.
+We note that a pointwise relative error is not well defined in this context, since the current may vanish at certain spatial locations and time instants.